 Vancouver-based management consulting firm that has undertaken over 160 consulting assignments, mainly in the areas of sustainability, ESG, decision support, economics, business planning, social impact, policy analysis, climate change mitigation and adaptation, and environmental permitting.

 Wide-ranging stakeholder engagement and facilitation activities performed for many of the assignments undertaken for public sector organizations.

 Derek De Biasio leads the company, and arranges for specialized and experienced sub-contractors as required.

 SASB Consultant Program member.

 Crane Management's Vancouver office is located on the unceded traditional territories of the Musqueam, Squamish and Tsleil-Waututh First Nations.

 About Derek De Biasio

-A senior level manager with extensive working credentials in applied decision support, economic analysis, sustainability, economic development, social impact, policy analysis, government program development and review, strategic and business planning, climate change mitigation and adaptation, and stakeholder engagement.
+A senior level manager with extensive working credentials in sustainability, ESG, economics analysis, economic development, social impact, policy analysis, government program development and review, strategic and business planning, climate change mitigation and adaptation, and stakeholder engagement.

 Possess significant experience with, and knowledge of the strategic business issues of many major Canadian industries, including forestry, outdoor tourism and recreation, clean energy, business software development, mining, agri-food, environmental management, transportation, fisheries and seafood, hydroelectricity, and natural gas.
 Consulted to large/medium/small companies, to federal, provincial and local governments, and Indigenous/First Nation governments, associations and businesses.